Codecademy/docs/content/css/concepts/typography/terms/font-size/font-size.md

 CatalogContent:
   - "learn-css"
   - "paths/front-end-engineer-career-path"
-  - "paths/full-stack-engineer-career-path"
 ---

-To set text size either to big or small.
+The `font-size` property sets text size.
 Font size values can be in many different units like absolute lengths and relative lengths.

 ## Syntax